Sub-internship: Process

-A student will generally select an elective "sub"-internship, where the student will perform the role of an intern or first year medical graduate, under the supervision of senior house staff and attending physicians.
+A student will generally select an elective "sub"-internship, during which the student will perform the role of an intern or first-year medical graduate, under the supervision of senior house staff and attending physicians.
 The rotation is generally pursued in the field appropriate to career interest.
-For example, a sub-I can be taken in Internal Medicine, Surgery, Pediatrics, or Obstetrics and Gynecology.
+For example, a sub-I can be taken in internal medicine, surgery, pediatrics, or obstetrics and gynecology.
 In this way, the student can experience a glimpse of their future career without the burden of full responsibility.
-Additionally, many medical students select sub-internships at institutions where they wish to apply for residency; such rotations are "auditions" for the student to demonstrate his or her commitment to the outside program.
+Additionally, many medical students select sub-internships at institutions where they wish to apply for residency; such rotations are "auditions" for the student to demonstrate their commitment to the outside program.

 Responsibilities

-At the turn of the 21st century ninety-eight percent of US medical schools offered an internal medicine sub-I a.k.a.
-(AI) to medical students.
-In general the following responsibilities are given to a sub-I student: accept and give sign-out of all patients on the team, assess assigned patients before morning rounds, write problem oriented notes daily on all patients, admit patients on call days, act as information liaison between the medical team and hospital staff, communicating plan of care to patient.
-Responsibilities that are generally limited or withheld include: writing orders or prescriptions, performing major procedures, obtaining consent from patients for procedures or surgeries.
+At the turn of the 21st century, ninety-eight percent of US medical schools offered an internal medicine sub-I to medical students.
+In general, the following responsibilities are given to a sub-I student: accept and give sign-out of all patients on the team, assess assigned patients before morning rounds, write problem-oriented notes daily on all patients, admit patients on call days, act as information liaison between the medical team and hospital staff, communicating plan of care to the patient.
+Responsibilities that are generally limited or withheld include: writing orders or prescriptions, performing major procedures, and obtaining consent from patients for procedures or surgeries.